sathomas/jsDataV.is/src/text/ch7/02-graph.md

 });
 ```

-Each time D3.js calls our event handler function, it will have updated the `x` and `y` properties of the `nodes` array.
+Each time <span class="smcp">D3</span>.js calls our event handler function, it will have updated the `x` and `y` properties of the `nodes` array.
 The new values will reflect how the force-direction has nudged the nodes on the graph's stage.
-We can update our graph accordingly by changing the SVG attributes of the circles and lines.
-Before we do that, however, we can take advantage of the fact that D3.js is giving us an opportunity to tweak the force-layout algorithm as it executes.
+We can update our graph accordingly by changing the <span class="smcp">SVG</span> attributes of the circles and lines.
+Before we do that, however, we can take advantage of the fact that <span class="smcp">D3</span>.js is giving us an opportunity to tweak the force-layout algorithm as it executes.
 One problem that we may encounter, especially with the large charge force we defined, is that nodes may repel each other so strongly that some tend to drift off the stage entirely.
 We can prevent that by ensuring that the node positions remain within the dimensions of the graph.

 ``` {.javascript .numberLines}
 force.on('tick', function() {